How to Add an RGB Matrix Display to Your Board in Upverter

 Gumstix recently released three new RGB LED display modules:

 These three RGB display modules are based on digitally addressable Worldsemi WS2812B LEDs, more commonly known as Adafruit Neopixels.
 These RGB modules can be programmed with an Arduino-compatible board or COM using the Adafruit Neopixel library.
-Let’s take a look at each of these modules and how you can quickly add them to a new carrier board using Geppetto.
+Let’s take a look at each of these modules and how you can quickly add them to a new carrier board using Upverter (previously known as Geppetto).

 The Micro RGB Matrix Tile is a 16 x 16 RGB LED grid (256 LEDs total) in a densely-packed setting.
 Multiple RGB LED displays can be daisy-chained together and they easily connect to any microcontroller board.
 The Wordsemi WS2812B-2020 RGB LEDs used on this board have a refresh rate of 800 Kbps.
 The Micro RGB Matrix Tile is designed for applications requiring a high-resolution display, custom controller mode, and modular stacking.